blackdreamai/Converge/README.md

 ##### Potential Impact:
 - Altered data causing incorrect decisions based on false reality.
 - System inactivity leading to resource wastage and failure to respond to actual stimuli.

 ---

+## Future Directions

+Converge aims to push the boundaries of neuromorphic computing with future innovations such as:

+	•	Enhanced support for other neuromorphic hardware platforms
+	•	Advanced AI and machine learning integrations
+	•	Expanded adversarial attack simulations
+	•	Broader community engagement and collaboration

+---

+## License

+Converge is licensed under the MIT License.

+Feel free to contact us or open an issue if you have any questions or suggestions.
+Together, let’s drive the future of neuromorphic computing!